toeten/2-2-1-lecture-dom-events/README.md

 });
 ```

+Because the new `li` Elements are also children of the `ul`, the new `li` Elements are also clickable!
+We don't need to add additional event listeners for each new `li` because the `ul` will handle it.

+Here's the pattern:
 1. Grab a parent element
-2. Have it listen for events, it will detect events triggered by its children
+2. Have it listen for events, it will detect events triggered by its children because of **propagation**
 3. Identify the target to decide what you want to do using `event.target.matches()`

 `event.target.classList.contains()` is also useful for identifying the target.

-It's so much cleaner to use delegation in vanilla than adding individual listeners to each element.

 ## Removing Event Listeners
 One of the reasons why passing a named callback function to your listeners is better is because you can then remove them if you need to.